 Starting your own production company

 Do you want to evoke emotions through video and make a living out of it, why not start your own production company?
-I know, it seems scary to take the leap and becoming an entrepreneur.
+I know, it seems scary to take the leap and become an entrepreneur.

 But fear not - I am here to help you get through the process of starting your own production company, and ultimately running a successful business.